OlivierBinette/FeatureStore-lite/README.md

 1. **Records:** Objects with unique identifiers and to which features are attached.
 Typically this is a row of data, such as `(vehicle_id, year, make, model, mileage)`.
 2. **Features:** Functions that compute new feature values for given records.
 For instance, the `value` feature could compute a vehicle's value based on its `year`, `make`, `model`, and `mileage`.
 3. **FeatureStore:** This orchestrates the efficient computation of new features as well as caching and storage.
-For example, when requesting the `value` feature for a given vehicle, a featurestore would first check if the feature ahs already been computed.
+For example, when requesting the `value` feature for a given vehicle, a featurestore would first check if the feature has already been computed.
 If not, it computes the feature value based on its implementation and dependencies.

 In FS-Lite, emphasis is placed on:

-- Documenting a feature's logic, purpose, version, and dependencies.
+- Getting out of your way.
+Features definitions are immediately useable and testable, whether or not you use a featurestore.
-- Automatically computing feature dependencies when needed.
+- Helping you document a feature's logic, purpose, version, and dependencies.
-- Hiding storage, optimization, and caching details.
+- Using a featurestore to abstract away storage, computations along dependency graphs, optimization, and caching details.

 That's it.
+Feature can be defined in any computation framework.
+Featurestores are provided for pandas and duckdb backends.

 ## Usage